lemontree0905/Udacity_Project_A-B-Testing/README.md

 <p align="center"><a href="https://www.codecogs.com/eqnedit.php?latex=\small&space;SE_{pool}=\sqrt{P_{pool}(1-P_{pool})*(1/N_{exp}&plus;1/N_{cont})}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\small&space;SE_{pool}=\sqrt{P_{pool}(1-P_{pool})*(1/N_{exp}&plus;1/N_{cont})}" title="\small SE_{pool}=\sqrt{P_{pool}(1-P_{pool})*(1/N_{exp}+1/N_{cont})}" /></a></p>

-If the true difference d between Click-through-probability in the experiments and controls is zero, then we would expect that d follows a normal distribution with mean 0 and standard deviation SE.
+If the true difference d between click-through-probability in the experiments and controls is zero, then we would expect that d follows a normal distribution with mean 0 and standard deviation SE.
 Then if the observed value d is large than 1.96SE or less than -1.96SE, then we could conclude that the difference represents a statistically significant difference.
 Otherwise the sanity check passes.